frc-west/frc-west.github.io/courses/CSE 1110/5 - Calculator/1 - Intro.md

 - Use the `in` keyword to check if one string is found within another
 - Use `float(x)` to convert a string to a float

-To help you out, here is a function that will give you the numbers around the symbol:
+To help you out, here is a function that will give you the numbers around the symbol - don't worry about exactly how it works:

     def firstNumber(fullLine, symbol):
         return fullLine[0:fullLine.find(symbol)].strip()